Scattered Under the Rising Sun (Hardback)

 Including an appendix listing each member of the battalion (as well as a portrait where available) the author, a volunteer researcher at the Gordon Highlanders Museum, examines its fate in the Far East.Britain at War

-What Stewart Mitchell's book, about the Gordon Highlanders in the Far East during the Second World War, has achieved is to highlight the true ethos of the old regimental system, its geographic family ties that... [read full review]Scottish Field
+What Stewart Mitchell's book, about the Gordon Highlanders in the Far East during the Second World War, has achieved is to highlight the true ethos of the old regimental system, its geographic family ties that extended well beyond that of the fighting unit.
+It was those ties that allowed Stewart Mitchell to so well carry out his outstanding research. mitchell has captured perfectly how the regimental spirt made The Gordon Highlanders a remarkable, durable body of men.Scottish Field

 The book contains some excellent photos including the last draft of Gordon Highlanders , liberated POWs at Funatsu and repatriated Cpl William Gray with Donald the Thai Duck.
-The nominal roll of the battalion is... [read full review]Jonathan Moffat - Researching FEPOW History Group
+The nominal roll of the battalion is supported by small portrait images of most of the men.
+Altogether, a very readable and valuable record of a fine battalion.Jonathan Moffat - Researching FEPOW History Group

 The book tells the story of the men and their families, bringing to light many previously untold accounts of courageous spirit, humour and compassion.Deeside Piper

 Stewart Mitchell is to be commended for writing this memorial and celebration of their sheer fortitude in condidtions we cannot now imagine.
-Many will read this book with sorrow, even tear: but it should be... [read full review]The Scots Magazine
+Many will read this book with sorrow, even tear: but it should be read with pride, to remind us how ordinary Scots can rise to unheard-of levels of endurance and resistance against a bestial enemy.
+Book of the Month.The Scots Magazine

 An extraordinary 'band of brothers' are celebrated in a new book commemorating the 70th anniversary of one of the darkest chapters in the history of the Gordon Highlanders.Press and Journal (Aberdeen)

 The human side of a story so horrific that few survivors ever spoke of it again is set to be told in a new book.
-Stewart Mitchell, a volunteer at the Gordon Highlanders Museum ... [read full review]Aberdeen Evening Express
+Stewart Mitchell, a volunteer at the Gordon Highlanders Museum in Aberdeen, has written a book commemorating the 70th anniversary of the event.Aberdeen Evening Express